leilaicruz/Open-source-Centrifuge-for-WetLab/R&D/Approach.md

-#Documentation: Approach to design and development
+#Documentation:0 Approach to design and development

 # Goals of the first iteration
 - We build one small centrifuge that kit design ready